AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Implementation

 \subsubsection{Power Management}

-As explained in the previous subsection, the attacker and the legitimate UE are transmitting at the same time, on the same frequency.
+As explained in the previous subsection, the attacker and the legitimate UE are transmitting simultaneously on the same frequency.
 Because of the capture effect, only the one received with the higher power is decoded by the base station.
 The transmit power of the legitimate UE in the \ac{prach} procedure is controlled in an open-loop by indicating the target receive power in \ac{sib} messages.
 After this, the base station actively controls the transmit power of the UE by sending \ac{tpc} commands in the \ac{mac} layer.
-UEs closer to the base station send with low power to conserve power and lower emissions, and UEs far away will send with stronger power, up to a maximum defined by 3GPP and local regulations, set in \ac{sib} messages.
+UEs closer to the base station send with low power to conserve power and lower emissions.
+UEs far away will send with higher power, up to a maximum defined by 3GPP and local regulations, set in \ac{sib} messages.
 Because of this power control loop, AdaptOver is able to overshadow a legitimate UE anywhere in a cell, even from a remote location, since the required power to overshadow at the base station stays largely constant.

-To determine the required output gain for a given attack location, the attacker can either measure the received power of the base station and add the power margin corresponding to the estimated path loss or can alternatively increase the transmit gain of the SDR until the attack works reliably.
+Finally, since the power output of an SDR is limited (e.g., a B210 has <10dBm), amplification is necessary to overshadow the UE if the attacker is not very close to the base station.
+In our experiments, we used a cheap commercially available amplification and filtering setup, costing around 200 USD in total (without the SDR).
+To determine the required transmission power for a given attack location, the attacker can either measure the received power of the base station and add the power margin corresponding to the estimated path loss or can alternatively increase the transmit gain until the attack works reliably.